16EAGLE/basemaps/README.md

 ## Map examples

 `basemaps` supports a variety of map services and types (which can be printed using `get_maptypes()`).
 A selection of available map types is shown below.
-For a complete table of available map types, see ['Supported services and maps](#supported-services-and-maps).
+For a complete table of available map types, see [supported services and maps](#supported-services-and-maps).

 ``` r
 basemap_magick(ext, map_service = "osm", map_type = "topographic")